 Natalie has a keen interest in conservation and writes about endangered species to raise awareness.

-Despite only occupying a tiny percentage of the world's oceans, coral reefs are home to approximately 25% of marine species.
-They support biodiversity, with an estimation that there are more than one million plant and animal species associated with the ecosystem.
-There are around 4000 species of fish and 700 species of coral in the reefs, along with many other plants and animals.
+Despite only occupying a tiny percentage of the world's oceans, coral reefs are home to approximately 25% of all marine species.
+They provide crucial support for biodiversity, and it is estimated that there are more than one million plant and animal species associated with reef ecosystems.
+There are around 4000 species of fish and 700 species of coral that reside in and around reefs along with many other plants and animals.

-They also provide protection by breaking and lessening the power of the waves during storms, which helps to prevent coastal erosion.
-A large amount of money may be saved each year due to the coral reefs, as without their protection insurance costs could be higher for those living in certain areas, and there may be more need to build coastal defenses.
+They also provide protection by breaking and lessening the power of waves during storms, which helps to prevent coastal erosion.
+A large amount of money is likely saved each year due to coral reefs, as without their protection, insurance costs could be much higher for those living in certain areas, and additional coastal defenses would need to be constructed.

-Organisms found in coral reefs are used in the treatment of some serious diseases, and it is thought that further medical advances could be made if the reefs are maintained to allow for additional research and development.
+Organisms found in coral reefs are used in the treatment of certain serious diseases, and it is thought that further medical advances might be made if the reefs are maintained to allow for additional research and development.

-Another area where the reefs are beneficial to humans is tourism.
-A large amount of revenue is generated from visitors to the coral reefs, and in poorer countries tourism to the reefs can provide an important source of income.
+Another area where reefs are beneficial to humans is tourism.
+A large amount of revenue is generated from visitors to the coral reefs, and in poorer countries, reef tourism can provide an important source of income.

-There are various threats facing the coral reefs.
+There are many threats facing our coral reefs.
 One of these is climate change.
-Increased levels of coral bleaching have occurred due to global warming and there is a likelihood that this could continue.
+Increased levels of coral bleaching are occurring due to global warming, and there is a likelihood that this will continue.

 Certain fishing practices are also a threat.
 Bottom trawling, dynamite fishing and cyanide fishing are very destructive.
 Overfishing is also an issue, as it affects the ecological balance and disrupts the food chain.

 Some tourism practices can also be a threat.
 There have been resorts built on top of reefs, with some emptying waste into the water.
 There are also issues with anchors being dropped in reefs and divers collecting coral.
-Coral mining for industrial or souvenir purposes are other issues that can damage the reefs.
+Coral mining for industrial or souvenir purposes is another issue that affects the health of reefs.

-It is not only tourists to the reefs that can help protect them.
-Adopting environmentally friendly practices such as recycling, conserving water and reducing pesticide use can also help.
+It is not only up to tourists to protect our reefs, though.
+Adopting environmentally friendly practices such as recycling, conserving water, and reducing pesticide use can also help.
 As global warming is a threat to the coral reefs, reducing your carbon footprint could be beneficial.

 Those who want to help the coral reefs can also make donations to one of the organisations working to protect them.

-Along with the benefits to humans and marine life provided by the coral reefs, they are also areas of beauty, which for some would be reason enough for protecting them.
+Along with the benefits to human and marine life provided by the coral reefs, they are also areas of astounding natural beauty, which for some is reason enough to protecting them.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.